Bookmark and Share

 Some Mexicans have all night vigils while others arrange an afternoon meal

-at the gravesides of their departed relatives.
+at the gravesides of their departed loved ones, friends and relatives.

 These gatherings are often festive and solemn by turn.